Cash, W. Ben Department of Biology, Maryville College, Maryville, Tennessee.

 - Living reptiles

-A class of vertebrates composed of turtles, lizards, snakes, crocodilians, and tuataras, as well as a variety of extinct members.
-As traditionally defined, the class Reptilia is composed of four living orders—Testudines (= Chelonia; turtles), Rhynchocephalia (tuataras), Squamata (lizards and snakes), and Crocodylia (= Crocodilia; crocodilians)—as well as numerous extinct orders.
-Using recent scientific findings, however, many experts are now giving support to a very different arrangement of the reptile group that asserts that birds have a far closer evolutionary relationship to reptiles than once thought, and in fact should be considered reptiles.
-A classical taxonomy for the class is given below, followed by the classification scheme for extant reptiles currently accepted by most professional herpetologists.
-All orders other than the Testudines (= Chelonia), Rhynchocephalia, Squamata, and Crocodylia (= Crocodilia) are extinct.
-See also: Chelonia; Crocodylia; Rhynchocephalia; Squamata; Vertebrata
+A class of vertebrates composed of turtles, lizards, snakes, crocodilians, amphisbaenians, and tuataras, as well as a variety of extinct forms.
+The members of the vertebrate class Reptilia are tetrapods, meaning that they possess four limbs or are descended from four-limbed ancestral forms.
+In general, the class Reptilia comprises four living groups—Testudines (Chelonia; turtles) [Fig. 1], Rhynchocephalia (tuataras), Squamata [lizards, amphisbaenians (worm lizards), and snakes], and Crocodylia (Crocodilia; crocodilians).
+However, many taxonomic and phylogenetic experts support a different arrangement of the reptile group that asserts that birds have a far closer evolutionary relationship to reptiles than once thought, and in fact should be considered reptiles.
+All other reptilian groupings (for example, dinosaurs, winged pterosaurs, and marine placodonts) are extinct.
+The study of reptiles, as well as amphibians, is known as herpetology.
+See also: Amphibia; Aves; Chelonia; Crocodylia; Dinosauria; Placodontia; Pterosauria; Rhynchocephalia; Squamata; Tetrapoda; Vertebrata

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.